gm-stack/radioconsole/README.md

 There is also a log that shows when the LTE channel/band changes, when the mode changes, and when the LAC changes.

-In the status icon, the following is displayed:
+In the status icon (2nd from right), the following is displayed:

 - Mode (LTE / UMTS / HSDPA)
 - Band (e.g. B28)